 This week we will:

-The course 7134EDN Making Sense of Learning and New Technologies (Educational Technologies Research explores the history and nature of Educational Technologies in greater detail, but for those students not studying or completed 7134EDN, we will briefly explore what Educational Technologies involve, and provide you with a range of possible Educational Technologies to enable you to develop an Instructional Guide for an Educational Technology, explore two specific EdTechs that this course focuses on - Educational Computer Games, and Artificial Intelligence applications, create your own Educational Game and AI application, and by the end of the course, propose your own new Educational Technology.
+The course 7134EDN Educational Technologies Research explores the history and nature of Educational Technologies in greater detail, but for those students not studying or completed 7134EDN, we will briefly explore what Educational Technologies involve, and provide you with a range of possible Educational Technologies to enable you to develop an Instructional Guide for an Educational Technology, explore two specific EdTechs that this course focuses on - Educational Computer Games, and Artificial Intelligence applications, create your own Educational Game and AI application, and by the end of the course, propose your own new Educational Technology.

 So first up, what does Educational Technology mean to you?

 While there exists a range of definitions that are constantly evolving, Educational Technology is generally defined "as the use of both physical hardware, software, and educational theory to facilitate learning and improving performance by creating, using, and managing appropriate technological processes and resources."
 Currently, the field is incorporating the ethical use of technology into definitions of Educational Technology, such as "the study and ethical practice of facilitating learning and improving performance by creating, using and managing appropriate technological processes and resources".
 The main point is that while the hardware and software are important, the processes of using these are also significant when considering Educational Technology, i.e. the process of writing, while not necessarily involving the use of hardware or software, is still an Educational Technology, and while Educational Technologies are fundamentally just tools, their application or not, give rise to ethical implications.
 As an example, the use of automated testing may advantage or disadvantage certain students.